artyom-mameev/sunflower-player/README.md

 - An information about the played videos is picked up by third-party scrobblers without any problems;
 - The application works seamlessly with third-party audio equalizers;
-- Support for all popular video formats, see [ExoPlayer documentation](https://exoplayer.dev/supported-formats.html) for details.
+- Support for all popular video formats;
+  see [ExoPlayer documentation](https://exoplayer.dev/supported-formats.html)
+  for details.